Why You May Need to File a 433-D Installment Agreement

 If you’re still in business and fighting collections, all is not lost.
 You may still be able to file a 433-D in certain cases.
 Those revenuers, aka, the powers-that-be, will review individual cases and let you know if you can file.
 If approved, the IRS will send out a notice alerting you to submit Form 433-D during the collection process.

 Buckle your seatbelts, we’ll make life easy.
-First, you must file form 9465 which is the actual request to file an installment agreement.
-If you’ve filed the 9465 form, the IRS will already have viewed your already filled out form 433-A or form 433-F. Those forms will have your financial information on them.
+First, you must file Form 9465 which is the actual request to file an installment agreement.
+If you’ve filed the 9465 form, the IRS will already have viewed your already filled out Form 433-A or Form 433-F, which have your financial information on them.

-It is only when your information has been reviewed and approved that you can finally fill out and submit IRS 433-D. Okay, enough forms and numbers, let’s get to the T & A. That’s terms and agreements, not the other colloquialism.
+It is only when your information has been reviewed and approved that you can finally fill out and submit IRS 433-D. Okay, enough forms and numbers, let’s get to the terms and agreements.

 Most people groan at fine print legalese, so we’ve made the Terms and Agreements section of the 433-D agreement easy to digest.
 Once you complete and submit the 433-D, the taxpayer—that’s you—agrees to these (layman’s) terms: